Victorious-Life-Church/victorious-life/index.md

 ### Weekly services and Events
 Sunday morning Worship 10am

-The Bible on current topics Sunday evenings 5pm
-Sunday Evening Prayer Service 6pm
+Sunday Evening services starting in Sept 2025 6pm

 2025 Is the year of growth, The Scripture we heard was "Psalms 33:4"